SpitfirePirates/machine-learning-for-developers/README.md

 The guide follows closely the example files in the `/examples` directory, so please follow along.

+The examples are written in javascript.
+You will need to change to the `/examples` directory, and install the dependencies using `npm` or `yarn`, and run the examples using `node`.

 ## Linear Regression Algorithm

 A linear regression algorithm tries to work out the relationship between input and output numerical variables.